FCT plans the use of Remote Assessment Systems in higher education

 (Not available in English)

 FCT is currently carrying out a series of actions that will help validate the possibility of using Remote Assessment Systems (RAS) in higher education.
-This pilot project is being developed by FCCN, FCT's National Scientific Computing Unit, and was triggered by the urgent need to promote remote assessment solutions for higher education institutions (HEIs), due to the abrupt mass migration to distance learning due to the Covid-19 pandemic.
+This pilot project is being developed by FCCN, FCT's National Scientific Computing Unit, and was triggered by the urgent need to promote remote assessment solutions for higher education institutions (HEIs), due to the abrupt mass migration to distance learning caused by the Covid-19 pandemic.

-SARs provide reliable identity verification and monitoring options for trustworthy teaching assessment, whether to remotely validate the learning of a syllabus or to remotely organize large-scale assessments.
-As part of the "Nau - Always Learning" project of the INCoDe.2030 initiative, the activation of a project focused on hiring mature platforms, with several years of development and operation in HEIs around the world and with needs similar to ours, is underway.
+SARs provide reliable identity verification and monitoring options for accurate academic assessment, whether to remotely validate learning in an educational program or to organize large-scale assessments remotely.
+As part of theINCoDe.2030 initiative's"Nau – Sempre a Aprender"(Nau – Always Learning) project, a project is currently underway to contract mature platforms that have been developed and operated for several years in higher education institutions around the world with needs similar to ours.